Written by Ronny Gunnarssonand first published on September 5, 1999. Last revised on March 14, 2020.

-Ronny Gunnarsson.
+You must cite this article if you use its information in other circumstances.
+An example of citing this article is: Ronny Gunnarsson.
 Introduction to research [in Science Network TV].
 Available at: https://science-network.tv/introduction-to-research/.
-Accessed April 6, 2020.
+Accessed December 4, 2023.

 New to research?
 Confused about it?
 No worries!
 I have been there and remember the feeling.
 Let me make a gentle start and gradually get there.
 This web-page aim to give a birds perspective on research.
 Most web-pages on this site cross-link to other pages with more information.
 However, it is important to understand the big picture before getting lost in details.
 Hence, I suggest you first read through this web-page once without clicking on any links.
 After doing that read it once more clicking on relevant links guiding you further (some other web-pages on this site is still under construction).
 If you get lost go back to this web-page again and start over.
 You can always find this web-page by clicking the “Panic button” on the start page.

 Table of Contents (with links)

 Mankind has periodically tried to expand its knowledge.
 This has initially been done in a less systematic way.
 We gradually, and specifically after the scientific revolution during the 16th century, learned how to be more and more systematic in our search for new knowledge.
 This is science and its method is research.
 What differs research from any kind of learning we humans do?
 Research is almost always done as a project.
 This means that it has a start and an end.
 However, not all projects are research projects.
 Not even all projects aiming for new knowledge are research projects.
 The table below clarifies similarities and differences between four different types of projects all aiming to acquire new knowledge.
 The demarcation between the four types of projects aiming for new knowledge is not entirely crystal clear.

 Create new theories or to confirm (or reject) existing theories